-A catalogue of medals for sale has always been published by the company but it was in 1992 that we first published Dixon’s Gazette our retail sales catalogue.
-In September 1992 we published number one and are pleased to have published our one hundredth edition in September 2020.
+A catalogue of medals for sale has always been published by the company but it was in 1992 that we first published Dixon’s Gazette, our retail sales catalogue.
+In September 1992 we published Dixon's Gazette number one and in September 2020 we published our one-hundredth edition.

 It is a significant reference work which we see referred to as ‘provenance’ in various auctions.
 As well as a large selection of medals covering all periods of history it also contains articles written and submitted by our clients which are educational and entertaining.
 Updates in fakes and forged medals, a wants list and a stolen list is also featured.

 The Gazette is available on a subscription basis at £20 for UK, £25 for Europe and £30 for the rest of the world.
 To purchase a handy printed subscription and enjoy this superb publication off-line simply click on the black button [Printed] option or download a digital (Acrobat PDF) version right now...

 Bridlington sits in a sheltered bay with Flamborough Head on one side and Spurn Point to the south